Painful intelligence: What AI can tell us about human suffering: Epilogue

-Historically, within Buddhism, a self-centered approach to reducing suffering was increasingly criticized in the centuries after the Buddha's death.
-Consequently, the later Mahayana schools adopted unselfish behaviour as the ultimate ideal, instead of your individual nirv\=ana.
+Historically, within Buddhism, a self-centered approach to reducing suffering was increasingly criticized in the centuries following the Buddha's death.
+Consequently, the later Mahayana schools adopted unselfish behavior as the ultimate ideal, instead of your individual nirv\=ana.
 They proposed that it is better to sacrifice one's own bliss and meditation time, at least to some extent, in order to help others to reduce their suffering.
 Slightly paradoxically, such a prosocial attitude is then seen as leading to an even higher form of happiness.
 I would assume that such enlightened altruistic action somehow avoids the frustration process, perhaps because there is no longer any consideration for rewards that the agent itself will get, so in a sense, the self-based desire is no longer operating.
-It also seems that altruistic action gives its own evolutionary rewards,\footnote{For evolutionary theories of altruism, see \citet{wright1994moral,nowak2010evolution}} and can even provide meaning to one's existence.\footnote{On meaning in life and its relation to happiness, see \citet{baumeister2002pursuit,martela2020wonderful}.} Thus, altruistic action, if performed with the proper attitude, may be the ultimate exercise to reduce suffering---even to the very person performing the action.
-To conclude, let me quote the Mahayana Buddhist philosopher \'S{\=a}ntideva who recapitulates this brilliantly:\footnote{\'S{\=a}ntideva's \textit{Bodhicary{\=a}vat{\=a}ra}, written in the 8th century CE, translated by Kate Crosby and Andrew Skilton, OUP, 1995.
-Such an altruistic attitude is often called the bodhisattva ideal in Buddhist literature \citep{garfield2010like,williams2008mahayana}. } \begin{quote} All those who suffer in the world do so because of their desire for their own happiness.\\ All those happy in the world are so because of their desire for the happiness of others. \end{quote} {vision|seealso{perception}} {perception|seealso{vision}}
+It also seems that altruistic action gives its own evolutionary rewards,\footnote{For evolutionary theories of altruism, see \citet{wright1994moral,nowak2010evolution}} and can even provide meaning to one's existence.\footnote{On meaning in life and its relation to happiness, see \citet{baumeister2002pursuit,martela2020wonderful,huta2014eudaimonia}.
+However, desire to find a meaning for life could also be seen as just another desire that can be frustrated as in van Hooft's theory (page~\pageref{vanhooftpage}). } Thus, altruistic action, if performed with the proper attitude, may be the ultimate exercise to reduce suffering---even to the very person performing the action.
+To conclude, let me quote the Mahayana Buddhist philosopher \'S{\=a}ntideva, who recapitulates these ideas brilliantly:\footnote{\'S{\=a}ntideva's \textit{Bodhicary{\=a}vat{\=a}ra}, written in the 8th century CE, translated by Kate Crosby and Andrew Skilton, OUP, 1995.
+Such an altruistic attitude is often called the bodhisattva ideal in Buddhist literature \citep{garfield2010like,williams2008mahayana}. } \begin{quote} All those who suffer in the world do so because of their desire for their own happiness.\\ All those happy in the world are so because of their desire for the happiness of others. \end{quote} {vision|seealso{perception}} {perception|seealso{vision}} \printindex